 Fast Internet-wide scanning is growing in popularity among researchers.
-At the time of writing, researchers regularly scan the Internet for vulnerable SSL certificates [6][2], SSH public keys [16], and for the banners of plain text protocols such as SMTP, HTTP, FTP, and Telnet [5].
+At the time of writing, researchers regularly scan the Internet for vulnerable SSL certificates [6,12], SSH public keys [10], and for the banners of plain text protocols such as SMTP, HTTP, FTP, and Telnet [3].
 The majority of researchers scan at

-Permission to make rigidal or hard copies of all to part of this work for personal or classroom use is granted without for provided that copies are not make or distributed for profit or commercial advantage and that copies bear this notice and the full classion on the first page.
-Copyrights for components of this work sweed by others than the author(s) must be housered.
-Astructuice with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permissions and/or a fee.
-Request permissions from the contraction of the components of the contraction of the contra least 2.8 billion addresses advertised in the IPv4 address space [5-8,10-12,15,16,19].
-Hitrates, the fraction of probed addresses from which a response is received, are very often under two percent [7].
+Permission to make figital or hard copies of all or part of this work for personal or classroom use in granted without five provided that copies are not made or distributed for profs or commercial advantage and that copies bear this notice and the full classion on the first page.
+Copyrights for components of this work owned by others than the author(s) must be honored.
+Abstracting with credit is permisted.
+To copy otherwise, or republish, to post on servers or to edistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from permissions of game to the contraction of the commissions of game to the contraction of the con least 2.8 billion addresses advertised in the IPv4 address space [5-8, 10-12, 15, 16, 19].
+Hitrates, the fraction of probed addresses from which a response is received, are very often under two percent 7.
 This means that most scan traffic is overhead.
 Most of these scans are done periodically for trend analyses, which exacerbates the amount of unnecessary scan traffic.
-For example, the ongoing Internet-wide research project censys.io [5,7] probes the IANA allocated address space for 19 protocols on a continuous basis.
-This results in 72.2 billion generated IP-packets per week. which causes several hostile responses ranging from threatening legal actions to conducted denial-of-service attacks 7 Whereas scanning the IPv4 address space is feasible this is not any more the case for IPv6.
+For example, the ongoing Internet-wide research project censys.io [5]7 probes the IANA allocated address space for 19 protocols on a continuous basis.
+This results in 72.2 billion generated IP-packets per week. which causes several hostile responses ranging from threatening legal actions to conducted denial-of-service attacks [7] Whereas scanning the IPv4 address space is feasible this is not any more the case for IPv6.
 When IPv6 becomes more popular, we need scanning strategies that limit scans to parts of the address space that are in use.

-IMC 2016, November 14 - 16, 2016, Santa Monica, CA, USA © 2016 Copyright held by the ownerfauthor(s).
+IMC 2016, November 14 - 16, 2016, Santa Monica, CA, USA © 2016 Copyright held by the owner/author(s).
 Publication rights licensed to ACM.
+ISBN 978-1-4503-4526-2/16/11...\$15.00

-ISBN 978-1-4503-4526-271611...\$15.00 DOI: http://dx.doi.org/10.1145/2987443.2987457
+DOI: http://dx.doi.org/10.1145/2987443.2987457